YevaGalstyan/trade-front/README.md

-# Imperial Capital Group
+# Trading platform

-Imperial Capital Group is a platform offering services for conducting cryptocurrency trading in a safe and protected environment.
+This is a platform offering services for conducting cryptocurrency trading in a safe and protected environment.
 The platform offers a user-friendly interface, making it easy for both beginners and experienced traders to navigate and execute trades effectively.
 It provides a seamless trading experience with real-time market data and intuitive trading tools.

 ## Important